 Cigna is one of the earliest insurance companies, dating back to 1792.

 They offer different levels of coverage for individual health insurance: Silver, Gold, and Platinum.
 They also offer group health insurance as well as other insurance services across Europe, Asia, and North America.

 Another capable, experienced, and well-known insurance company, Allianz offers three different coverage plans, Essential, Classic and Premier, with optional add-ons, such as maternity and dental coverage.

 They operate worldwide and are based across Europe, the Middle East, Asia, Australia, the Americas and Africa.

-Aetna International is the international subsidiary of the US-based health insurance company Fortune 100, which boasts a 160-year experience.
+Aetna International is the international subsidiary of the US-based company Fortune 100, which boasts a 160-year experience.

 Aetna International offers the MHP Classic Plan and MHP Exclusive Plan for US citizens moving abroad, and Aetna Pioneer Plans for non-US citizens.

-Bupa is an international health insurance provider headquartered in the UK, with other bases of operation across Australia, EU countries, as well as Latin America, the Middle East and Asia.
+Bupa is a health insurance provider headquartered in the UK, with other bases of operation across Australia, EU countries, as well as Latin America, the Middle East and Asia.